GloryBinkatabana/GloryBinkatabana/README.md

 ## Hi there 👋
+I am Glory, I am am Begium Campus student working towards a data science degree, intrested in AI development and training as well as CRISP DM

+- 🔭 I’m currently working on "StudySmart" an application for highschool idviduals catering for all examination boards, where the application helps studnets study and prepare for examination at their desired pase.
+I am also working on an ecomerece website with for my brand my beauty brand DoxaFro.

+- 🌱 I’m currently learning the necessity and functionality of PowerBI.

+- 👯 I’m looking to collaborate on medical AI development and training in the near future.
 <!--
 **GloryBinkatabana/GloryBinkatabana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.